 - Category: Fruit

-The Heritage Apple Orchard currently consist of four (4) apple cultivars: the Kerry Pippin, the St. Edmund's Pippin, and the Calville Blanc d'Hiver.
+The Heritage Apple Orchard currently consist of four (4) apple cultivars: the Kerry Pippin, the St. Edmund's Pippin, the Carpentin and the Calville Blanc d'Hiver.
 Each of the apple cultivars were chosen to represent a specific ancestral lineage of the farm's family.
 There are still three (3) more cultivars that are being searched for to represent other lineages.
 Old Oak Estate Farm is proud to state that all cultivars are heirloom varieties and are not hybrid apples.
 All of the cultivars are at least 100 years old and have been specific characteristics that may each one special.